-- > The Kaua'i Police Department if you wish to make a police report - a.
-Dial 911 in an emergency - b.
-Or call the non-emergency number, (808) 241-1711 - 6.
+- > The Kaua'i PD if you wish to make a police report - a.
+Call 911 in an emergency - b.
+Or call the non-emergency number, (808) 241-1711 - 2.
 Because evidence of a sexual assault can deteriorate quickly, you may choose to seek a medical exam as soon as possible.
 Evidence collection should be completed within 120 hours of an assault, but fluids, hair samples, and DNA can be collected for a long time thereafter.
 Even if you have washed, evidence can often be obtained.
 After 120 hours, it may still be helpful to have medical attention, even if you are not trying to obtain evidence of an assault.
 If you are still wearing any clothes worn during the assault, wear them to the hospital, but bring a change of clothes, as the hospital will keep the clothes you are wearing as evidence.
-If you have changed clothes, bring the ones you were wearing during the assault to the hospital in a clean paper (not plastic) bag or a wrapped in a clean sheet.
+If you have changed clothes, bring the ones you were wearing during the assault to the hospital in a clean paper (not plastic) bag or wrapped in a clean sheet.
 Leave sheets/towels at the scene of the assault.
 Police will collect them.
-Typically, police will be called to the hospital to take custody of the rape kit, but it is up to you whether you wish to speak with them or file a criminal complaint. - 7.
+Typically, police will be called to the hospital to take custody of the rape kit, but it is up to you whether you wish to speak with them or file a criminal complaint. - 3.
 Choose how to proceed.
-You have options, and are encouraged to contact a Confidential Office to discuss your options including: - a.
+You have options and are encouraged to contact a Confidential Office: - a.
 Doing nothing until you are ready; - b.
-Pursing resolution by the University of Hawaii Kaua'i CC and/or - c.
-Initiating criminal proceedings; and/or - d.
+Pursuing resolution by the Kaua'i CC and/or - c.
+Initiating criminal proceedings, and/or - d.
 Initiating a civil process against the perpetrator.